beenlanced/Covid19Distancing/README.md

 #### Problem

 During an epidemic why does reducing the size of groups matter?
-Why do we care how many new people we come in contact with.
+Why do we care about how many new people we come in contact with during the course of day?

 #### Why it needs to be addressed